DiVa-360: The Dynamic Visual Dataset for Immersive Neural Fields: Benchmarks Experiments

-Our goal is to evaluate existing methods for dynamic neural field reconstruction on image reconstruction quality.
-Specifically, we choose to compare two methods: (1)~MixVoxels~\cite{wang2022mixed}, a state-of-the-art method designed for dynamic radiance field reconstruction, and (2)~Per-Frame I-NGP (PF I-NGP)~\cite{mueller2022instant}, a static NeRF model which we fit to individual frames in all 46 sequences.
+Our goal is to compare and contrast state-of-the-art methods for dynamic neural field reconstruction on our dataset.
+Specifically, we choose to compare three methods: (1)~Per-Frame I-NGP (PF I-NGP)~\cite{mueller2022instant}, a NeRF model which we train on individual frames in all 54 sequences, (2)~MixVoxels~\cite{wang2023mixed}, a state-of-the-art dynamic neural radiance field which uses variation fields to decompose scenes into static and dynamic voxels, and (3)~K-Planes~\cite{kplanes_2023} which encourages natural decomposition through planar factorization with L1 regularization for space-time decomposition.
+We plan to include very recent work such as \cite{luiten2023dynamic,wu20234dgaussians} in the future.

-\parahead{Pre-processing} We downsample the videos to 30~FPS and then segment all frames following \Cref{sec:dataset}.
-We select the top 35 out of 53 best cameras for training and hold out 6 cameras for testing.
+\parahead{Pre-processing} We downsample all our sequences to 30~FPS and then segment all frames following \Cref{sec:dataset}.
+We split all of our sequences into 5-second chunks (150 frames with 30~FPS, except for PF I-NGP, which has chunk size 1) and then train the above methods per chunk.
+We select 35 out of 53 best cameras for training and hold out 6 cameras for testing.
+Specifically, we eliminate the cameras from the bottom row of the side panels due to reflection caused by the glass panel in \brics and randomly select one camera from each panel as test views.
+We note that current neural radiance fields cannot handle reflections from the glass panel on which we place the objects for 12 views in our data.
+Considering that not every NeRF model supports camera distortion parameters, we undistort the images with OpenCV~\cite{opencv_library} and crop the images to the same size ($1160\times550$) after undistortion.